SIDN/spin/README.md

 # Running SPIN

-(NOTE: in the current version, the IP address of the router/server is hardcoded to be 192.168.8.1; this is also the address used in this example.
-We are working on deriving this address automatically, or at the very least make it a configuration option).

 When the OpenWRT package is installed, SPIN should start automatically after a reboot.
-Simply use a browser to go to http://192.168.8.1/www/spin/graph.html to see it in action.
+Simply use a browser to go to http://192.168.8.1/www/spin/graph.html to see it in action (assuming that the router that is running SPIN has the internal IP 192.168.8.1).

 When installed locally, a few manual steps are required:

 (0. Configure your system to be a gateway, example instructions: [https://gridscale.io/en/community/tutorials/debian-router-gateway/](https://gridscale.io/en/community/tutorials/debian-router-gateway/))
 1. Configure and start an MQTT service; this needs to listen to port 1883 (mqtt) and 1884 (websockets protocol).
-2. Load the relevant kernel modules: `modprobe nf_conntrack_ipv4 nf_conntrack_ipv6 nfnetlink_log nfnetlink_queue`
+2. Load the relevant kernel modules: `modprobe nf_conntrack nfnetlink_log nfnetlink_queue`.
+On some systems, the conntrack modules are split into several separate modules, in which case you'll need to run modprobe on `nf_conntrack_ipv4` and `nf_conntrack_ipv6` as well.
 3. Enable conntrack accounting: `sysctl net.netfilter.nf_conntrack_acct=1`
 4. Start the spin daemon `(sudo) (cd ./src/build/spind/; spind -o -d)`
 5. Start the spin Web daemon `(sudo) (cd ./src/web_ui/; minittp-server -a 127.0.0.1 -p 8080 ./spin_webui.lua`